Best Angles For Shooting Whales

 Due to an oversight by technical support (yes, that’s me), we didn’t have our polarizer filter on this last trip, but here’s what you should be able to expect: its most dramatic (darkening) effect on the sky will be around 90° from the sun, but should be very high from about 60° to 120° from the sun.
 The anti-glare effect on the water occurs at all angles, and depending on the water visibility, could give exceptional results.

-The requirements for seeing a rainbow in the blow of your whale are very specific; the blow needs to be 139° from the sun (±1°).
+The requirements for seeing a rainbow in the blow of your whale are very specific; the blow needs to be 140°footnote from the sun (±1°).
 If your back is to the sun, the whale would be a tad more than halfway from directly to your side (call this the 9 o’clock position) to dead ahead (which would be 12 o’clock).
-OK, call this the 10:38 position, if that helps.
+OK, call this about the 10:40 and 1:20 positions, if that helps.
+These two angles are for the positions of the ends of the giant arc, most of which will not pass through the blow of the whale and therefore will not be visible.
+Expect whale rainbows to be small, tightly localized segments.

 Probably the second worst, but still entirely adequate, would be 180 degrees.
 Shadows would be minimized, giving the subject less definition, but the light is even and details should be visible.
 Glare should be minimized.
 Don’t put your camera away, because any interesting whale behavior (breeching, fin slapping, etc.) would clearly outweigh these minor ‘complaints’.